Whether you’re making a home video montage or a carefully crafted promotional video, the ability to combine video files is essential.

 Once you’ve signed up, click ‘Add Media’ to import video files into your new project:

 You can either drag and drop videos from your computer or click ‘Browse my files’ to select videos in the Finder/Explorer window.
+In addition to your own, you can also add professional stock media into the project through our built-in collection of more than 100,000 assets.

 With Clipchamp, you can work on files in your browser without the need to upload them to any servers first, so your videos are available to work with as soon as you add them to a project in the clip combiner and editor!